-Table 9 General Setup (continued) Ochoral Octup (continued)
+Table 9 General Setup (continued)

-LABEL DESCRIPTION Login Precedence Use this drop-down list box to select which database the switch should use (first) to authenticate an administrator (user for switch management).
-Configure the local user accounts in the Access Control Logins screen.
-The RADIUS is an external server.
-Before you specify the priority, make sure you have set up the corresponding database correctly first.
-Select Local Only to have the switch just check the administrator accounts configured in the Access Control Logins screen.
-Select Local then RADIUS to have the switch check the administrator accounts configured in the Access Control Logins screen.
-If the user name is not found, the switch then checks the user database on the specified RADIUS server.
-You need to configure Port Authentication Radius first.
-Select RADIUS Only to have the switch just check the user database on the specified RADIUS server for a login username and password.
-Use Time Server when Bootup Enter the time service protocol that a timeserver sends when you turn on the switch.
+LABEL DESCRIPTION Use Time Server when Bootup Enter the time service protocol that your timeserver uses.
 Not all time servers support all protocols, so you may have to use trial and error to find a protocol that works.
 The main differences between them are the time format.
 When you select the Daytime (RFC 867) format, the switch displays the day, month, year and time with no time zone adjustment.
 When you use this format it is recommended that you use a Daytime timeserver within your geographical time zone.
 Time (RFC-868) format displays a 4-byte integer giving the total number of seconds since 1970/1/1 at 0:0:0.
 NTP (RFC-1305) is similar to Time (RFC-868).
 None is the default value.
 Enter the time manually.
 Each time you turn on the switch, the time and date will be reset to 2000-1-1 0:0.
 Time Server IP Address Enter the IP address of your timeserver.
 The switch searches for the timeserver for up to 60 seconds.
 If you select a timeserver that is unreachable, then this screen will appear locked for 60 seconds.
 Please wait.
 Current Time This field displays the time you open this menu (or refresh the menu).
 New Time (hh:min:ss) Enter the new time in hour, minute and second format.
 The new time then appears in the Current Time field after you click Apply .
 Current Date This field displays the date you open this menu.
 New Date (yyyy- mm-dd) Enter the new date in year, month and day format.
 The new date then appears in the Current Date field after you click Apply .
 Time Zone Select the time difference between UTC (Universal Time Coordinated, formerly known as GMT, Greenwich Mean Time) and your time zone from the drop-down list box.
 Apply Click Apply to save the settings.
 Cancel Click Cancel to reset the fields to your previous configuration.